emaitee/bookapp/README.md

 # BookApp

 ## What is this about?
-This is just a practice of learning how Redux works with React (The basics!)
+This is just a practice of learning how Redux works with React (The basics!) based on an udemy course

 ### Getting Started